A PIECE OF CAKE

 Cake making is a bit of a family tradition.
 I remember making Teisen Lap (a welsh fruit cake traditionally baked on a dinner plate) with my nan when I was knee high to a grasshopper and mam used to make the most amazing novelty birthday cakes.
 Forts made out of chocolate fingers, princess castles adorned with sugar lumps and her speciality – a rustic wicker effect basket packed with brightly coloured flowers – all made out of icing of course.
 She also made my beautiful wedding cake.

-Over the years I too have dabbled with novelty cakes mainly for friends birthdays but did for a short time launch myself into the cut throat world of wedding cupcakes.
-Unfortunately this venture came to an abrupt end when on driving a car full of cakes to a wedding in Plymouth I was rear ended by a large van and watched in horror as all the boxes of cakes shunted forward at an alarming speed.
+Over the years I too have dabbled with novelty cakes mainly for friends birthdays but did on a couple of occasions agree to make cupcakes for a wedding.
+Unfortunately this idea came to an abrupt end when on driving a car full of cakes to a wedding in Plymouth I was rear ended by a large van and watched in horror as all the boxes of cakes shunted forward at an alarming speed.
 I didn’t dare look at them until I got there by which time I was a nervous wreck.
 Thankfully they were mostly OK but the Cupcake Queen hung up her pinny that day ….

 There’s something quite satisfying about a leisurely morning spent in the kitchen immersing yourself in a world of flour and sugar to emerge with a tantalising home-baked cake.
 But sometimes you just don’t have the time (or the energy) to attempt anything fancy and this is where my Orange & Almond Cake comes in.
 Once you have done the initial orange prep, the cake is but a moments work.
 I can’t even remember where this recipe came from – so sorry if it’s yours … but once you’ve tried it you will come back to it again and again …